MobilePayDev/MobilePay-Subscriptions/docs/index.md

 Our MobilePay Subscriptions REST api enables you to:

 1. Establish and manage **Agreements** between you, the **Merchant**, and MobilePay **Users**.
-2. Create **Subscription Payments** in relation to an established **Agreement** and get notified about the status via REST callbacks. **Subscription Payments** are requested 8 days before the actual booking date - no manual user confirmation required!
+2. Create **Subscription Payments** in relation to an established **Agreement** and get notified about the status via REST callbacks. **Subscription Payments** are requested 1 day before the actual booking date - no manual user confirmation required!

 Related links:
 - You can read more about the product [here](https://developer.mobilepay.dk/subscriptions-main).